When pests enter your home, you can expect significant damage. However, getting rid of a rodent and insect infestation can be tricky business.

-They can live up to two to three years inside your home though it can only live up to less than one year when outdoors or the back yard.
-In addition, it gets pregnant up to five to ten times each year and produces 3-14 pinkies (baby mouse).
+Rodents can live up to two to three years inside your household or up to a year if situated outdoors or in the back yard.
+Also, rodents tend to get pregnant up to five to ten times each year and produce 3-14 pinkies (baby mouse).
 Imagine the mice problem and disaster this can result in.

-- Organic Pest Control – This is with the use of insecticidal sprays, poisoned bait, or mouse traps.
+- Organic Control – This is with the use of insect sprays, poisoned bait, or mouse traps.

 - Chemical Pest Control – These are chemicals that can be used for residential and commercial purposes.
 These are in the form of aerosol, solid, and liquid.
-Remember to use this with precaution because of its harmful effects on humans.
+Remember to use this with precaution because of its harmful effects on humans and pets.

-- Biological Pest Control – Using another living organism to control the pests.
+- Biological Control – Works by using another living organism to control the pests.

-- Pest Control Services – By pest control companies.
+- Pest Control Services – Services by pest control companies.

-Based on the countless hours of research and reading numerous product reviews, I recommend the Home Sentinel pest controller.
-It offers an ultrasonic frequency of 50-60Hz and comes conveniently in a 4 pack.
+We've based this decision on countless hours of studying each product and reading customer reviews on the side.
+Home Sentinel offers a high frequency of 50-60Hz and comes conveniently in a four-pack set.
 This is a good option if you’re trying to cover multiple floors in your home.

-It’s safe for pets and humans and is shown to be effective in getting rid of most critters, including mice, cockroaches, and spiders.
-If this sounds like something you’re interested in, click the link to check the current price.
+It’s safe for pets and humans and is shown to be effective in getting rid of most critters, including mice, rats, cockroaches, and spiders.

 What's your pick for the best ultrasonic pest repeller?
 Let us know in the comments below or check how you can do your own preventative pest control at home.